 Location accuracy and the understanding of categorised places varies from region to region, so we don't recommend using this data to compare changes between countries, or between regions with different characteristics (e.g. rural versus urban areas).

-We'll leave a region out of the report if we don't have statistically significant levels of data.
 To learn how we calculate these trends and preserve privacy, read About this data.